Aliases for DNA2 Gene

 This gene encodes a member of the DNA2/NAM7 helicase family.
 The encoded protein is a conserved helicase/nuclease involved in the maintenance of mitochondrial and nuclear DNA stability.
 Mutations in this gene are associated with autosomal dominant progressive external ophthalmoplegia-6 (PEOA6) and Seckel syndrome 8.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2014]

 GeneCards Summary for DNA2 Gene

 DNA2 (DNA Replication Helicase/Nuclease 2) is a Protein Coding gene.
-Diseases associated with DNA2 include mitochondrial dna deletion syndrome with progressive myopathy and progressive external ophthalmoplegia with mitochondrial dna deletions, autosomal dominant 6.
-Among its related pathways are Cell Cycle, Mitotic and Resolution of D-Loop Structures.
+Diseases associated with DNA2 include progressive external ophthalmoplegia with mitochondrial dna deletions, autosomal dominant 6 and seckel syndrome 8.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
 GO annotations related to this gene include ATPase activity and 4 iron, 4 sulfur cluster binding.

 UniProtKB/Swiss-Prot for DNA2 Gene